Top 8 Industry 4.0 challenges and solutions

 What is Industry 4.0?

 The fourth industrial revolution, or Industry 4.0, is reshaping the way we live and work through connectivity and automation.
-In smart factories, machines are getting smarter and more connected, with sensors and software that can track performance, predict maintenance needs, and even trigger autonomous action.
+In smart factories, machines are getting increasingly intelligent and more connected, with sensors and software that can track performance, predict maintenance needs, and even trigger autonomous action.

 With huge amounts of data from connected systems and advanced analytics, including artificial intelligence, companies gain insights to optimize productivity, reduce costs, and create new products and services.